You are here

 Position Statement 45: Discipline and Positive Behavior Support in Schools

-As a leading advocate for the mental health and wellness of children and adolescents, Mental Health America (MHA) opposes corporal punishment and zero tolerance policies and supports individuated school disciplinary processes that take account of mental health conditions and emotional disturbances and promote the healthy mental and emotional development of our country's youth.
-More proactively, MHA supports school-wide positive behavior support and “no reject, no eject” policies aimed at providing a child who misbehaves with the necessary supports and resources that support behavior change in positive, non-punitive ways.
+As a leading advocate for the mental health and wellness of children and adolescents, Mental Health America (MHA) opposes corporal punishment and zero tolerance policies.
+MHA supports individuated school disciplinary processes that take account of mental health conditions and emotional disturbances and promote the healthy mental and emotional development of our country's youth.
+More proactively, MHA supports evidence-based school-wide positive behavior support and “no reject, no eject” policies aimed at providing a child who misbehaves with the necessary resources to promote behavior change in positive, non-punitive ways.

-Other school disciplinary measures, while less physically violent, are often equally harsh, and lead to students’ with mental health needs being disenfranchised, or worse, dropping out of school.
+Many other school disciplinary measures, while less physically violent, are often equally harsh and damaging to the educational and social fabric of the school and lead to students with mental health needs being ignored, or worse, dropping out of school.
 Thus, the widespread use of suspension and expulsion for often minor infractions that is the hallmark of zero tolerance policies has compromised the appropriate role of schools in shaping appropriate student behavior.
-These wrong-headed disciplinary procedures should be rethought and reformed.
-But more broadly, MHA strongly urges that new programs that address the mental wellness of all students are essential to lessen the need for school discipline and promoting alternative strategies that strengthen the mental health of school-aged children and young adults.

 Activities …need to be ubiquitous so that they target all children in all school settings.
 Preventive programs are those that focus on decreasing risk factors and building resilience, including providing a positive, friendly, and open social environment at school and ensuring that each student has access to community and family supports that are associated with healthy emotional development.
 A sense of student “connectedness” to schools has been found to have positive effects on academic achievement and to decrease risky behaviors.
 For example, schools should provide students with multiple and varied curricular and extracurricular activities, thereby increasing the chances that each student will feel successful in some aspect of school life.
 Schools also should provide numerous opportunities for positive individual interactions with adults at school so that each student has positive adult role models and opportunities to develop a healthy adult relationship outside his or her family.
 Schools can provide families with support services and should implement “prevention” curricula (e.g., curricula that decrease risk-taking behaviors).
 Behavioral expectations, rules, and discipline plans should be well publicized and enforced school-wide.